 The third option starts in Unterwasser, where you take a funicular railway to Iltios.
 Then there is a large gondola that runs from Iltios to Chäserrugg (the non-SOTA Churfirsten immediately adjacent to Hinterrugg), where there is a newly renovated fancy restaurant.
-In 2015, round trip was CHF 48.00 (half-rate discount cards accepted).
+In 2019, a round trip was CHF 58.00 (half-rate discount cards accepted).